 At Zion, LeRoy serves with his wife at funeral lunches and the Lutefisk Supper, and he helps with a variety of woodworking projects for ministries at Zion and beyond.

 I got involved with Zion’s Vacation Bible School at least ten years ago.
 The VBS woodworking team has helped with many different creations during that time.
-One project included some scrollwork, and at that time, I got involved with the Community Center Toy Workshop, taking charge after Erv Schmidt passed away.
+One project included some scrollwork, and at that time, I got involved with the Community Center Toy Workshop.
 It’s been a good feeling working with wood and making new things all the time.
 Twenty years ago I would never have thought of doing such a thing.